 Another highly attractive aspect of sabja seeds is that they are low in calories and high on vital nutrients.

-They are rich in carbohydrates most of which are soluble dietary fibres that are not digested in the body and enhance the level of satiety.
+They are rich in carbohydrates most of which are soluble dietary fibers that are not digested in the body and enhance the level of satiety.

-So rather than using weight loss supplements (fat burner) and face the after effects of their usage , it is always better to go for natural weight loss aiding substances which do not pose any ill effects that provide other health benefits also.
+So rather than using weight loss supplements (fat burner) and face the after-effects of their usage, it is always better to go for natural weight loss aiding substances which do not pose any ill effects and provide other health benefits also.

 Did you Know?

 Like other seeds, sabja seeds also secrete essential oils and these oils contain more than almost 200 therapeutic compounds rich in flavonoids, phytosterols, polyphenols, triterpines, alkaloids.

 Let us also tell you that each of these compounds contributes to the medicinal properties of sabja seeds.